 The following table sets forth our summary consolidated financial and other data.
 The summary consolidated statements of income and balance sheet data as of and for each of the five years in the period ended December 31, 2002 are derived from our audited consolidated financial statements and related notes, with 2002, 2001 and 2000 included elsewhere in this prospectus and 1999 and 1998 not included in this prospectus.
-The summary consolidated statements of income and balance sheet data as of September 30, 2003 and for the nine months ended September 30, 2003 and 2002 are derived from our unaudited interim consolidated financial statements included in this prospectus.
-The adjusted balance sheet data as of September 30, 2003 reflects our receipt of the estimated net proceeds of \$198.3 million from this offering, assuming a public offering price of \$11.50 per share, the mid-point of the price range shown on the cover of this prospectus, and the application of the proceeds therefrom.
+The summary consolidated statements of income and balance sheet data as of September 30, 2003 and 2002 are derived from our unaudited interim consolidated financial statements included in this prospectus.
+The adjusted balance sheet data as of September 30, 2003 reflects our receipt of the estimated net proceeds of \$154.8 million from this offering and the application of the proceeds therefrom.
 In the opinion of our management, all unaudited interim consolidated financial information presented in the table below reflects all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of our consolidated financial position and results of operations for such periods.
 The results of operations for the nine months ended September 30, 2003 are not necessarily indicative of the results to be expected for the full year.